ray-project/enhancements/reps/2023-12-14-virtual-cluster.md

   // A virtual cluster consits of flexible resources and fixed size resources.

   // == Flexible resources ==
-  // Defines flexible resource limit across the virtual cluster.
+  // Flexible resources are stored in flexible virtual nodes
-  // Ray will guarantee flexible resource usage does not exceed this limit.
+  // and Ray will use as few flexible virtual nodes as possible
+  // for the given amount of flexible resources to minimize fragmentation.
+  // In other words, Ray prefers to scale up a flexible virtual node
+  // than adding a new flexible virtual node.

   // If specified, ensure we have at least this min amount
   // of resources before starting the cluster.